Last updated on March 21st, 2022 at 03:35 pm

 Bacon Wrapped Pork Tenderloin is the perfect combination of sweet and savory.
 The tenderloin is flavored with garlic and lots of fresh jalapenos, after that it is wrapped in bacon and smothered in honey.
-Baked to crispy perfect on the outside, and being tender and juicy on the inside.
+Baked to crispy perfection on the outside, and being tender and juicy on the inside.

 The garlic adds so much flavor, and the honey is perfect when combined with bacon and the heat from the jalapenos.
 This Bacon Wrapped Pork Tenderloin can be an easy dinner, as it requires few ingredients or you can make it the centerpiece of a more formal dinner because everything is better with bacon!
 This roast is so tasty, watch everyone asking for seconds.

 - Start this recipe with good quality meat, and make sure the pork tenderloin is at room temperature before cooking.